Thoroughbred (album)

-Thoroughbred is the seventh album by American singer-songwriter Carole King, released in 1976.
+Thoroughbred is the seventh studio album by American singer-songwriter Carole King, released in 1976.
 Her final release on Ode Records, it was produced by Lou Adler, who had been her collaborator since Tapestry (1971).
-After Carole King self produced for a number of years on Capitol and Atlantic Records, Lou Adler later rejoined King to produce her 1984 album Speeding Time.
+After Carole King self-produced for a number of years on Capitol and Atlantic Records, Lou Adler later rejoined King to produce her 1984 album Speeding Time.